Skip to main content

 The products with the biggest price differences

-Tilda Boil in the Bag Basmati Rice (4 pack) and McCain Lightly Spiced Potato Wedges (650g) saw the biggest differences on average between the highest and lowest price.
-Both products were at their lowest price at Tesco, and were part of the supermarket’s new Everyday Low Prices commitment to keep prices low on loved brands.
+On average, Tilda Boil in the Bag Basmati Rice (4-pack) saw the biggest difference between the highest and lowest price for the second month in a row.
+It was at its lowest price at Tesco, and was part of the supermarket’s new Everyday Low Prices commitment to keep prices low on loved brands.

 ProductLowest price (average)Highest price (average)Cheapest supermarketMost expensive supermarket% difference